On this page

 4.21 Endowment funds will be managed in the UTS Foundation’s accounts.

-4.22 The beneficiary must report on expenditure of the donation to the Vice-President (Advancement) in accordance with the Donation Management Procedure (SharePoint).
+4.22 The beneficiary must report on expenditure of the donation to the Pro Vice-Chancellor (Advancement and Alumni) in accordance with the Donation Management Procedure (SharePoint).

 The UTS donation register

-4.23 The Advancement Unit will manage and maintain a donation register as the university’s sole repository of information relating to donations.
-This will be managed (and access granted) in line with the Privacy Policy, the Records Management Policy, the Data Governance Policy, the Donor Management Procedure (SharePoint) and the Donation Management Procedure (SharePoint) as approved by the Vice-President (Advancement).
+4.23 The Advancement and Alumni Unit will manage and maintain a donation register in line with the Privacy Policy, the Records Management Policy, the Data Governance Policy, the Donor Management Procedure (SharePoint) and the Donation Management Procedure (SharePoint).

 4.24 A report outlining donation register acquittals will be provided annually to Council via the Finance Committee.